-Asciidoctor is a fast text processor and publishing toolchain for converting AsciiDoc content to HTML5, DocBook 5 or 4.5, EPUB3, PDF and other formats.
+Asciidoctor is a fast text processor and publishing toolchain for converting AsciiDoc content to HTML5, DocBook 5, EPUB3, PDF and other formats.
 Asciidoctor is the leading implementation of the AsciiDoc syntax, first introduced and implemented in the Python-based AsciiDoc project.

 Asciidoctor is open source, made available under the MIT license.
 The Asciidoctor RubyGem is published to rubygems.org and can also be installed on several popular Linux distributions using one of the provided packages.
 The git repositories for the project are hosted under the Asciidoctor organization on GitHub to encourage the widest participation.